Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 Then go to your local fork (https://github.com/jenny/cgal), select the branch `AABB_tree-dimension_2-jenny` and click on the green button left to the branch selection box.
-You'll be asked to add a comment describing what your merge is about.
+You will be asked to add a comment describing what your merge is about.
 This should contain:

 -   the reference of the (small) feature corresponding to the branch, if